 Deleting a Persona

-- From detail panel: Click the delete icon (trash can) in the persona detail panel accessed from either Personas tab or My Workspace
+- From detail panel: Click the delete icon (trash can) in the persona detail panel, accessible from either the Personas tab or My Workspace

-- Quick delete from My Workspace: Click the red delete icon directly on the persona row in the My Workspace table view
+- Quick delete from My Workspace: Click the red delete icon directly on the persona row in the table view

 In both cases, you'll receive a confirmation prompt to prevent accidental deletion.
 Once deleted, the persona is permanently removed and cannot be recovered unless you recreate it manually.